xanderdunn/BlueSteel/README.md

 ## Usage

-Since Avro data is not self describing, we're going to need to supply an Avro Schema before we can (de)serialize some objects.
-Schemas can be constructed from a JSON string, or NSData.
+Since Avro data is not self describing, we're going to need to supply an Avro Schema before we can (de)serialize any data.
+Schema enums are constructed from a JSON schema description, in either String or NSData form.

 ```swift
 import BlueSteel